 The winner of the best off-white curtains goes to Half Price Drapes.
 I found them on Amazon, which makes shipping and returns easy.
 One of the two panels arrived with scuffs on them.
 I processed the return that day and received my new curtain panel a few days later, no questions asked.

 Currently in my home, I have sheer, linen curtain panels from IKEA (you can see them featured in Decorating On A Budget: Breakfast Nook and Living Room) and Pottery Barn Emery Linen Lined curtain panels.
 I wanted to find an option that was in between these two brands.
 The IKEA linen curtains run about $40 per panel and the Pottery Barn curtains are almost $200 per panel (we splurged back in the day to match our furniture).
 What I love about these low-cost curtains are their price tag.
 I paid $55 per panel with free shipping (price may vary depending on when and where you purchase).

 At the time of purchase, these 50 x 96 off-white blackout curtains had 397 ratings, with 4.5 stars and 198 questions.
-People were certainly talking about this home decor product!
+People were certainly talking about this home decorating product!

 When I invest in home decor items, I want them to transcend time and space.
 If I were to move, could I use them in another home?
 Are they traditional in style?
 Will they fit my neutral decorating style?
 These off-white, velvet curtain panels check all the boxes.

 They can be hung multiple ways allowing for unique looks.
 For instance, they can be hung with a curtain rod via the back tabs, the 3″ pole pocket or the use of ring clips.